oopanuga/oopanuga.github.io/_posts/2014-12-10-Uncle-Bob-TDD-Alive.md

 ## Software Development is a Discipline

-Imagine you have I give you a pen drive with a source code.
+Imagine I give you a pen drive with a source code.
 Imagine you can tweak one single bit and change it to a different value.
 The program would probably stop working.

 Bridges and buildings are made to prevent that kind of problems, they have for example double pillars so if one fails the other just covers it.
 Can you imagine another business that has the same challenge we have?

 Accounters.
-If the fail one single digit in one of the transactions, the company can bankrupt.
+If they fail one single digit in one of the transactions, the company can bankrupt.
 So they have something called *Double entry booking*.
 It is a methodology invented centuries ago.
 Even experienced accounters always follow that, no doubt.
 They even go to prison if they don´t follow that discipline.

-Software Development is a discipline and as such it has methodologies.
+> Software Development is a discipline and as such it has methodologies.
 TDD is one of them and we don´t follow it sometimes.
 We treat our code with less care than accounters treat their transactions.

 ## TDD in a large Existing code base